 Main Colors in Arabic

 Learning colors introduces children to descriptive language, enabling them to talk about the world around them.
 Words like “أحمر” (red) or “أزرق” (blue) are often among the first adjectives kids use to describe their toys, clothes, and nature.
+They are part of easy Arabic words kids can learn first when learning Arabic.

 Red